1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the right

-Our general goal is to show that $f$ has a hitting set of bounded size.
-The following lemma shows us that a long sequence of sets whose images through $f$ are strictly increasing gives rise to a hitting set.
+Our final goal is to establish that $f$ has a hitting set of bounded size.
+The following lemma shows that a long sequence of sets whose images under $f$ are strictly increasing yields a hitting set.